microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-00 - Environment Setup/01 - Setup GitHub Account.md

 # Setup GitHub Account
-⏲️ _Est. time to complete: 45 min._ ⏲️
+⏲️ _Est. time to complete: 25 min._ ⏲️

 ## 🎯Here is what you will learn
-You wil learn the following:
+You will learn the following:
 - How to sign up at GitHub and create an account
 - How to edit your profile and upload a picture
 - How to fork a repository